MihaiDavid05/Text-to-Image-Search/README.md

 #### Improvements
 - Use `poetry` for better dependencies solving
 - Use better models for embedding the images and texts (e.g. maybe use a service like AWS, Eden AI, or models from MTEB leaderboard)
-- Improve FastAPI frontend (or build a Streamlit version)

 ## :man: Contributors
 Mihai David - [davidmihai9805@gmail.com](mailto:davidmihai9805@gmail.com)